Danny5487401/go_advanced_code/chapter04_interface_n_reflect/02_reflect/06deepEqual/deepEqual.md

 			if v1.typ.ptrdata == 0 {
 				// go:notinheap pointers can't be cyclic.
 				// At least, all of our current uses of go:notinheap have
 				// that property.
-The runtime ones aren't cyclic (and we don't use
+The runtime ones aren't cyclic (and we don't user
 				// DeepEqual on them anyway), and the cgo-generated ones are
 				// all empty structs.
 				return false